top of page

 You may have noticed a shift in your baseline: You are constantly exhausted, yet you can no longer feel true joy or relaxation.
 In neuroscience, this is known as "Functional Freeze."
 When your nervous system is exposed to long-term high pressure, heavy workloads, and emotional depletion, your brain's amygdala sends a survival signal.
 To protect you from overwhelming stress, it triggers the Dorsal Vagal complex to enter a "stagnation mode."
 The Appearance: You become incredi

-Karen Wu
+Xia Wu

 Jan 81 min read